asizikov/asizikov.github.io/content/blog/2021-01-27-terraform-octopus-deploy.md

 {{< gist asizikov 46cf47377155fef292da378d0cb0fdca >}}

-My deployment is super simple actually, just one step that is picking up the package from a built-in feed and pushing it to my only environment.
+My deployment is not complicated actually, just one step that is picking up the package from a built-in feed and pushing it to my only environment.

 I wish all deployments were that simple...